How to Install HPLIP on Ubuntu (26.04, 24.04, 22.04)

 sudo snap install hplip-printer-app

-Because the Snap runs in strict confinement, manually connect the interfaces that grant access to USB printers and your local CUPS service before attempting discovery:
+Because the Snap runs in strict confinement, connect the interfaces that grant access to USB printers and mDNS discovery (network-only printers may not need raw-usb):

 sudo snap connect hplip-printer-app:raw-usb